-As an international business, with a presence in 180 countries worldwide, we play an important role in countries around the world.
+As an international business, with a presence in 175 markets worldwide, we play an important role in countries around the world.
 Many of our companies have built close ties with the communities in which they operate and we have a longstanding approach to investing in these communities through our Corporate Social Investment programmes.

 Our global themes

 Our CSI strategy focuses on activities within two themes.

 The sustainable agriculture and rural communities theme covers contributions to the social, economic and environmental sustainability of agriculture, farmers’ livelihoods and wider environmental issues.
 It includes activities such as efforts to improve biodiversity and access to water, afforestation, programmes to prevent child labour and tackle rural poverty, grants for agricultural research and training to help farmers grow non-tobacco crops.

 This theme directly aligns with SDG 15: Life on the Land, as well as with the Productivity area of our Group Strategy, and the Sustainable Agriculture and Farmer Livelihoods area of our Group Sustainability Agenda.
 This recognises that tobacco leaf is the most essential part of our products, so advancing sustainable agriculture practices, supporting farmer livelihoods and protecting the environment, is a pragmatic, commercial approach to ensuring we have an efficient, responsive, productive and secure agricultural supply chain, ensuring the integrity and quality of our products to satisfy our consumers.